Lizzo's Latest Dance Video Made A Case For The Return Of '70s Bell Pants

 Along with the pants, Lizzo wore an oversized band tee from Elton John’s 1973 album “Goodbye Yellow Brick Road.”
 The shirt, according to a commenter, came from Los Angeles-based brand Daydreamer LA, which specializes in band T-shirts from the era.
 (It’s still available in sizes XS and S.)

-Get ahead of the ‘70s bell pant trend by shopping our favorite styles below.
+Get ahead of the ‘70s bell pant trend by shopping our favourite styles below.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.